Vinicius-pinh/Zabbix/Template_LSI_Megaraid_DIsks/readme.txt

 How can I test the script on client side?

-You can test the script running it via powershell with this parameters.
+You can test the script running it via powershell with these parameters.
 E.g:

  /etc/zabbix/scripts/raiddisk.sh disk
    ****to fill the /etc/zabbix/scripts/info.json file****